awhite862/wick/README.md

 see the [examples](../master/examples)

 ## Tests
-We don't currently have very good test coverage for this library.
-In the meantime, the shell scripts in the [examples](../master/examples) directory can be run to compare output text to the expected results in the `examples/*.out` files.
+The provided tests should guarantee that all covered code is internally consistent.

-The tests we do have can be run as follows:
+The tests can be run as follows:
   - Individually from the `wick/tests` subdirectory
   - All at once by running `python test_suites.py` from `wick/tests`
   - All at once by running `python test.py`

+The shell scripts in the [examples](../master/examples) directory can be run to compare output text to the expected results in the `examples/*.out` files.
+These results have been checked by hand against the known equations.